charlesm93/charlesm93.github.io/_pages/bio.md

 of professor [Debra Fischer](http://exoplanets.astro.yale.edu/people/dfischer.php) and Dr. [Ji Wang](https://www.asc.ohio-state.edu/wang.12220/).
-My undergraduate thesis was on close-in giant planets and how they effect the magnetic activity of their host stars.
+My undergraduate thesis was on close-in giant planets and how they effect the magnetic activity of their host star.
-I also did related work on estimating the rotation period and age of stars the Kepler field.
+I also did related work on estimating the rotation period and age of stars in the Kepler field.
 These research projects were all coding and data intensive, and exposed me to many statistical problems.
 Challenges included properly characterizing uncertainty,